 Our Turkish translation team consists of

-Turkish is the most commonly spoken of the Turkic languages, with native Turkish speakers comprising about 40% of all speakers of Turkic languages.
+Turkish is the most commonly spoken language of the Turkic people, with Turkish native speakers making up about 40% of all Turkic speakers.
 It is the mother tongue of 63-70 million people worldwide, primarily in Turkey and Cyprus, with smaller groups in Iraq, Greece, Bulgaria, the Republic of Macedonia, Kosovo, Albania, Romania, Serbia and other parts of Eastern Europe.
-Additionally, Turkish is spoken by several million immigrants in Western Europe, with approximately two million in Germany alone.
-Turkish is a member of the Turkish or Western subgroup of the Oghuz languages of the Turkic language family.
-The language’s roots can be traced to Central Asia, with written records dating back nearly 1,200 years.
-Ottoman Turkish was the immediate precursor of contemporary Turkish, the influence of which grew as the empire expanded.
-In 1928, in the early years of the Republic of Turkey, the Ottoman script was replaced with a phonetic variant of the Latin alphabet and the language was reformed by replacing Persian and Arabic loanwords with native Turkish-based variants.
-At present, Turkish is spoken as a first or second language by nearly all of Turkey's residents.
-Turkish is the official language of Turkey and one of the two official languages of Cyprus.
-It also has official (but not primary) status in those regions of Kosovo, Macedonia, Romania, and Iraq where the Turkish-speaking population is concentrated.
+In addition, Turkish is spoken in Western Europe by several million immigrants, in Germany alone there are about two million Turkish-speaking people.
+It is estimated that about 20 million people learn it as a second language.
+The roots of the language can be traced back to Central Asia, with written records dating back nearly 1,200 years.
+Ottoman Turkish was the immediate forerunner of today's Turkishness, whose influence grew with the expansion of the empire.
+In 1928, in the early years of the Republic of Turkey, Ottoman script was replaced by a phonetic variant of the Latin alphabet and the language reformed by replacing Persian and Arabic loan words with native Turkish variants.

 LOCATIONS OF OUR EXTERNAL TRANSLATORS: